-We've all been hard at work the last few months fixing up our places and getting around to all the jobs in our homes that we never seemed to be able to get around to.
+We've been hard at work throughout the summer months fixing up our places and getting around to all the jobs in our homes that we never seemed to be able to get around to.
 And our homes look fab, now that the gutters are cleaned, that carpet has been switched out and the paint jobs have been topped up.

 But what about those little touches that just really finish off a place?
 The elements that really add flair and your stamp on the place?

 With the busiest time of the year just around the corner, we have lots of hosting events on our minds, and we want to make sure that our homes look the part of it.
 If you want to make your living quarters look the best they've ever looked, check out some of the top interior tips and tricks we learned to make the most of our indoor spaces, from opening up a small space to the colours to really make your home pop!